jaimetur/PhotoMigrator/README.md

 -nolog,    --no-log-file
              Skip saving output messages to execution log file.
 -AUTO,     --AUTOMATED-MIGRATION ('<SOURCE>', '<TARGET>')
-             This pre_process will do an AUTOMATED-MIGRATION pre_process to Download all your Assets (including Albums) from the <SOURCE> Cloud Service and Upload them to the <TARGET> Cloud Service (including all Albums that you may have on the <SOURCE> Cloud Service.
+             This process will do an AUTOMATED-MIGRATION process to Download all your Assets (including Albums) from the <SOURCE> Cloud Service and Upload them to the <TARGET> Cloud Service (including all Albums that you may have on the <SOURCE> Cloud Service.